-Although her parents didn’t talk politics in the family home–– ‘my parents had an idea that you don’t brainwash your kids into a political attitudes’ ––there is nevertheless a sense that social justice values can be learned and absorbed through behaviour even if not expressed verbally.
+Although her parents didn’t talk politics in the family home – ‘my parents had an idea that you don’t brainwash your kids into political attitudes’ – there was nevertheless a sense that social justice values can be learned and absorbed through behaviour, even if not expressed verbally.
 As a young child Eve was acutely conscious of, and a witness to, gender discrimination and violence against women.
 In her youth, she visited Greenham Common women’s peace camp in the 1980s and worked at Women’s Aid providing support for abused women.
-More recently her campaigning activities had been in the anti-globalisation movements, but Eve was looking for something more stable, ‘less random, more coherent, systematic and strategic’, an organisation that wasn’t a political party with a centralist structure.
-Something that was inclusive of the spectrum of the radical left;
+More recently her campaigning activities had been in the anti-globalisation movement, but Eve was looking for something more stable, ‘less random, more coherent, systematic and strategic’, an organisation that wasn’t a political party with a centralist structure.
+Something that was inclusive of the radical left;

 Because of the campaigning that I’m doing, I felt more like the campaigning was actually my central occupation and the other stuff is what I have to do to put bread on the table.
 So really, I want to be in a union that reflects what I do rather than where I get my income from.
 That, ultimately, is why I’m in Unite Community.

-In this powerful quote Eve suggests a different form of unionism to the accepted view that it is a particular workplace and occupation that forges the bond with a union.
-Rather, in this case, it is a wider sense of being part of the working-class, whereby the union is a home for political praxis, but in a larger and more transversal social movement.
-In Eve’s case, it was issues related to the local community and social reproduction (e.g. claimants’ rights and housing) rather than external support for industrial disputes that determined her affiliation with the union.
-As such, Eve was not really looking for a ‘trade’ union in the traditional sense, she was looking for an established organisation structure with a resource base to help her engage with and propagate her political beliefs.
+With these powerful words Eve suggests a different form of unionism from the accepted view that it is a particular workplace and occupation that forges the bond with a union.
+Rather, in this case, it is a wider sense of being part of the working class, whereby the union is a home for political praxis, but in a larger and more transversal social movement.
+In Eve’s case, it was issues related to the local community and social reproduction (for example, claimants’ rights and housing) rather than external support for industrial disputes that determined her affiliation with the union.
+As such, Eve was not really looking for a ‘trade’ union in the traditional sense, but rather an established organisational structure with a resource base to help her engage with and propagate her political beliefs.
 In essence, her motivation stems more from wanting to be part of a ‘social movement organisation’.

-The retiree members interviewed for this research most likely would have started their working lives in the late 1960s and 1970s at a time when around half of all employees were trade union members, collective bargaining was the norm covering 75-80 per cent of workers, and unions had considerably more power, and were thus able to win significant concessions than today.
-As a result, normative influences at workplace level would have meant many workers came to see union membership as a social custom–– an ‘obligation’ to conform–– or perhaps a concern not to be labelled a ‘free-rider’.
-But also, the material value of collectivism was much more evident in this period as unions were able to extract increases in wages from employers to the benefit of members.
-Yet, while social custom or instrumentalism may have been an influence on notions of collectivism in early working lives what was evident from the life stories articulated here was that political attitudes and individual social values and ideals were now the key motivating factors in union joining and activism for this group of members.
+The retiree members interviewed for this research generally started their working lives in the late 1960s and 1970s at a time when around half of all employees were trade union members, collective bargaining was the norm, covering 75–80 per cent of workers, and unions had considerably more power and thus were able to win more significant concessions than today.
+As a result, normative influences at workplace level would have meant that many workers came to see union membership as a social custom – an ‘obligation’ to conform – or perhaps the result of a concern not to be labelled a ‘free-rider’.
+But also the material value of collectivism was much more evident in this period as unions were able to extract wage increases from employers.
+But while social custom or instrumentalism may have been an influence on notions of collectivism in early working lives, it was evident from the life stories articulated here that today the key motivating factors in joining a union and activism for this group of members were political attitudes and individual social values and ideals.
 What do these biographical narratives of UC members tell us about the potential for a much broader community-based unionism, and about union purpose more broadly?
 Can unions ‘capture’ new membership by focusing more on social justice activism alongside, across and together with industrial unionism?
-The next section will explore these issues.